Case Study: Verified Vampire Proofs in the LambdaPi-calculus Modulo: Background

 \subsection{Encoding First-Order Logics in $\lambda\Pi$-modulo}

-We also use the standard encoding of first-order provability, which embeds first-order logic with a type former $\prf{X}$ for ``the type of proofs of $X$'', a constant $\false$ for falsum, and a translation $\deep{\_}$ from first-order objects to terms in $\lambda\Pi$-modulo.
-We write $\shallow{O}$ for $\prf{\deep{O}} \to \prf{\false}$.
-Refer to Burel~\cite{burel} for details and the full encoding, but for our purposes only two properties are important:
+We use the standard encoding of first-order provability~\cite{burel,universeUpaper}, which embeds first-order logic with a type former $\prf{X}$ for ``the type of proofs of $X$'' and a translation $\deep{\_}$ from first-order objects to terms in $\lambda\Pi$-modulo.